zadyson/SNV_plotter/README.md

 ![image](https://user-images.githubusercontent.com/8507671/144292977-129cdfbf-9788-46f3-a525-8b9f42385793.png)

 ## How do I run it?
-** Please refer to instructions in the header of each script and make sure you have the relevant packages installed (see library(X) commands).
+Please refer to instructions in the header of each script and make sure you have the relevant packages installed (see library(X) commands in the scripts for details).